raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 <h2>Aggregate Project Costs</h2>

-The distribution of Aggregate Project Costs is similar to that of Project Count.
+The distribution of aggregate project costs is similar to that of Project Count.
 In this case, however, the difference between the median and mean values (eighteen grand vs a million and a half) is far more glaring.

 ![_total.yml]({{ site.baseurl }}/images/total_dist.png)